godeploy/PL-100/Instructions/Labs/lab02-data-model-and-model-driven-app.md

 ![Back to app designer button - screenshot](02/media/image77.png)

-30. The application should now have three entities.
+30. The application should now have three Tables.
 Click **Save** to save the application.

 ![Save application - screenshot](02/media/image78.png)